About the Festival

 The formal structure of Remake corresponds to the content, whereby various epochs and genres are woven together in the programme.
 Topics such as women and gender relations in film, or aspects of queer cinema, come to light through their interconnection with other social phenomena, as with women’s emancipation in the context of migration, colonialism, or racism.
 Each edition of the Frankfurt Women’s Film Days originates in contextual links and expands in a variety of programmes that correlate to one another to form an overall design, a kind of “archipelago.”

 Remake will also always contain a programme section that is dedicated to a woman filmmaker whose work is threatened by oblivion and disappearance.
-Copies suitable for screening will be produced for this purpose, and a tour through non-commercial cinemas organised.

 We want our programme to pay tribute not only to film history, but also to the history of feminist film festivals.
 The first of these, which took place in 1972 in New York and Edinburgh, were largely dedicated to the (re-) discovery of women filmmakers.
 Many of their works, which saw the light of projectors in the early 70s, have disappeared again, and copies can only be found with difficulty, if at all.
 Through revivals of past programmes and conversations with their organisers, we will remember this history, from which our work has also emerged.
 Each edition of Remake.
 Frankfurt Women’s Film Days will be dedicated to one of the earlier festivals.